winhamwr/mixpanel-celery/README.rst

 =============

 mixpanel-celery helps you use `Celery`_ to asynchronously track your `Mixpanel`_ events.
-You want to perform your tracking asynchronously, because waiting for HTTP requests to Mixpanel to complete every time you want to record something important isn't ideal when you've already worked so hard to tune your performance.
+Waiting on HTTP requests to Mixpanel's api to complete every time you want to record something slows you down.
+Using mixpanel-celery gives you all of the Mixpanel goodness without any of the potential performance impact.

 mixpanel-celery works great with Django, but because Celery works with just python, so does mixpanel-celery.